trigg/Discover/install_pip.md

 # Installing Discover Overlay via Python PIP

+This is not an advised way to install directly, but is helpful for those who cannot get it from a package manager and don't want to use flatpak

 - If you don't have it, [get PIP](https://pip.pypa.io/en/stable/installation/)
 - run the command `python -m pip install discover-overlay`